Is it true that Lenin called chess mental gymnastics?

 Read on the topic:

 1. Konstantin Dushenko.
-Gymnastics of the mind, or about the benefits of lies.
+Mental gymnastics, or the benefits of lying.

 3. Five quotes attributed to Lenin.